Club Information

 United States of America

-First and third Mondays of the month are in-person meetings, and virtual (online) meetings are the second Monday of the month.
+First and third Mondays of the month are in-person meetings, and socials are the second Monday of the month.
 Fourth and fifth Mondays are either bye weeks or club committee days.
 No meetings on federal holidays.

 S